Chain of Responsibility Pattern Tutorial

 set handler abstract

-6. Right-click on Handler class, and select Add > Operation from the popup menu.
+6. Right-click on the Handler class and select Add > Operation from the popup menu.

 new handler oper